Uzbekistan Adventure

 Itinerary

-Welcome to Tashkent, Uzbekistan's capital and Central Asia's main hub.
-Your adventure begins with a welcome meeting at 6 pm where you'll meet you tour leader and fellow travellers.
-Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
+Salom!
+Welcome to Uzbekistan.
+Your adventure begins in Tashkent, the nation’s capital and Central Asia's main hub.
+You'll have a welcome meeting at 6 pm where you'll meet your local leader and fellow travellers.
+Tonight, maybe get to know your group over dinner in the city – ask your leader for the best restaurant recommendations!

-Travel from Tashkent to Bukhara by train this morning (approx 4 hours).
-Located on the ancient Silk Road, Bukhara was an important regional and world hub for many, many years and has a long, fascinating history featuring invasions by both Genghis Khan and the Soviet Red Army.
-The majority of the town centre is filled with beautiful old buildings and, after checking into the hotel on arrival, you'll explore these on a guided tour.
-Visit the spectacular Ark building, a fortress that was occupied from the 5th century right up until its bombing in 1920, the Bolo - Hauz Mosque with its most elegant wooden carvings, and thousand - year old Ismail Samani Mausoleum.
-This shrine, built around the 10th century, was spared destruction during Genghis Khan's invasion as it's thought to have been buried as a result of flooding.
-It was discovered and excavated in the 20th century, and became a popular spot for pilgrims and local residents who considered it sacred.
-(B)
+Board a train to Bukhara by train this morning.
+Located on the ancient Silk Road, Bukhara was historically an important regional and global hub and has a long history of invasions by both Genghis Khan and the Soviet Red Army.
+After checking into your hotel, you’ll go on a guided walking tour to explore the historic buildings that fill the town centre.
+Visit the Ark of Bukhara, a fortress that was occupied from the 5th century until it was bombed by the Red Army in 1920, the Bolo Hauz Mosque with its elegantly carved wooden pillars, and the Ismail Samani Mausoleum – this shrine was built around the 10th century and is thought to have survived Genghis Khan's invasion because it had been buried in a flood.
+It was discovered and excavated in the 20th century and has become a popular spot for pilgrims and local residents, who regard it as sacred.

-Marco Polo described Samarkand as a 'very large and splendid city,' and after a four hour drive you'll find out for yourself.
-This is a truly breathtaking place that conjures up images of ancient splendour, and there's perhaps no more well-known sight in Central Asia than the magnificent Registan in the heart of the city.
-This public square was once a gathering place for locals, where they would hear royal announcements and watch public executions among other things.
-Also visit the Gur-e-Amir Mausoleum, the resting place of Timur who was the first ruler of the Timurid Dynasty.
-His crypt was opened in 1941 by a Soviet anthropologist, who found an inscription on Timur's gravestone essentially saying that 'He who opens this will be defeated by an enemy more fearsome than I'.
-On the following day, the Soviet Union was attacked by Hitler.
-After a day of sightseeing, overnight in a hotel in town and enjoy a free evening.
-(B)
+There's perhaps no more well-known site in Central Asia than the magnificent Registan in the heart of the city of Samarkand – today, you’ll witness this grand city square first-hand.
+This was once a gathering place where locals would hear royal announcements and watch public executions.
+You’ll also visit the Gur-e-Amir Mausoleum, the resting place of Timur – the first ruler of the Timurid dynasty.
+The story goes that this crypt was opened in 1941 by a Soviet anthropologist, who found an inscription on Timur's gravestone essentially saying, 'He who opens this will be defeated by an enemy more fearsome than I. ' On the following day, the Soviet Union was attacked by Hitler.
+After a day of sightseeing, you’ll have a free evening.
+Maybe unwind at the hotel to prepare for another full day of exploring tomorrow.

 Trip Inclusions

-• Spend an evening in the isolated Kyzylkum Desert, warming yourself by the fire and sleeping in a yurt.
+• Spend an evening in the vast Kyzylkum Desert, sleeping in a yurt, stargazing by the fire and soaking in what’s sure to be an I’m-so-far-from-home moment.

-• Get to really know the stories and people of Uzbekistan while sharing home-cooked meals with local families, including a home stay in the remote Nuratau Mountains.
+• Get to know the stories and people of Uzbekistan while sharing a home-cooked meal with a local family during a homestay in the remote Nuratau Mountains.

 • Hotel (6 nights)